scalamolecule/molecule-web/docs/database/transaction/insert.md

-## Ref
+## Relationships

-Additional referenced data can be added, and Molecule will transparently create the relationship for each row:
+Additional related data can be added, and Molecule will transparently create the relationship for each row:

 ```scala
 Person.name.age.Home.street.insert(